jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 ### Using a Connection Monad

 These tests are fast but they are kinda of ugly because all of the `conn` threading.
-We can use a `ReaderT Connection IO` monad or something morally similar to it to implicitly pass the `conn` `Connection` parameter (yes ... we could use `ImplicitParams`).
+We can use a `ReaderT Connection IO` monad or something morally similar to it to implicitly pass the `conn` `Connection` parameter.

 Here is our cleaned up example: